 Erik died in 2015 at the age of 39.
 After his death, Erik's parents knew they wanted to give back to his alma mater in a way that would continue his legacy of social justice, and support the spaces and conversations that were just not as common during their son's time at Duke, they said.

 In 2018, the Ludwigs established the Erik K. Ludwig Fund to support the work of the CSGD, which strives to achieve an inclusive campus climate for students, staff, faculty and alumni with marginalized sexual orientations, gender identities and gender expressions.
 The Ludwigs' hope is that their gift will support the programs, spaces and conversations they wish had happened more often during their son's time at Duke.

-"Our gift was to the Center for Sexual and Gender Diversity," said Ellen.
+"Our gift was to the Center for Sexual and Gender Diversity," said Gil.
 "We feel this leadership group will inspire others to be involved and make a difference."

 The Queer and Trans Leadership Series (QTLS) launched this academic year, the first program made possible with the support of the Erik K. Ludwig Fund.
 "The QTLS is a year-long series of events hosted on Duke's campus throughout the year," said Nick Antonicci, director of the CSGD.
 "The program is designed to highlight queer and trans leadership, and to engage students in a developmental and reflective learning experience where they will be able to foster their own leadership growth through the lens of their Queer and Trans identities in conjunction with their other social identities."